JanKnapen/cia-smtp-ansible/README.md

 ## 🧱 Stages

-The setup process is divided into **two stages**, allowing you to deploy your infrastructure step-by-step:
+The setup process is divided into **several stages**, allowing you to deploy your infrastructure step-by-step:

 ### Stage 1 — Initial Setup (Baseline)
 Run: